HackIIIT-Santas-And-Their-Elves/KMS/README.md

 - See [UnifiedApp/README.md](UnifiedApp/README.md) for the mobile app structure and how to run and develop screens and navigation.

 If anything in these READMEs should be expanded (setup examples, env vars, CI steps), tell me which area you'd like more detail on and I'll extend it.

+## Full Disclosure of AI Tools Used

+While building this project, we used a few AI tools to help us work faster and clearer:

+* Anti-Gravity: Used heavily while coding most parts of the application, mainly to speed up development and reduce repetitive work.

+* ChatGPT: To help with ideas, writing the problem statement, and understanding or fixing issues.

+* GitHub Copilot: For code suggestions and faster coding.

+* Google Gemini: To cross-check ideas and get alternative explanations.

+* Claude Opus: To help with debugging the code.

+All major decisions, logic, and final code were done by the team.
+AI tools were only used as support, not as a replacement for our work.

+## Any previous work referred/ any open source project used as a base

+We did not use any open source project as a base.
+The solution was built from scratch.